 Bioidentical Hormone Therapy: Clarifying the Misconceptions

-Female hormones remain a hot topic in the news.
-Whether the topic is about the risks of newer hormonal contraceptives, which most women's health physicians think the risks, in general, are NOT different than the risks of older (and many times less expensive, but more side effect ridden) hormonal contraceptives.
-The media message always seems to blare that the risks of any hormone are not acceptable.
+Female hormones seem to always be a hot topic in the news.
+Whether the topic is about the risks of newer hormonal contraceptives, the media message always seems to blare that the risks of any hormone are not acceptable for women.
 This is just not true.
 Every medication, prescription, as well as "over the counter" medicine has risks.
-Not treating certain medical conditions also has risks.
-Sometimes major risks!
+Not treating certain medical conditions also has risks - sometimes major risks!